 In case the international trademark meets the required conditions, IP Vietnam will decide to approve the protection of the international registration mark and send it to the International Office for statement of approval for international trademark registration in Vietnam.

 In case a trademark does not meet the conditions or is flawed, IP Vietnam will issue a notice of temporary refusal to grant a protection title and send it to the International Office.
-After this, the foreign applicants can authorize an industrial property representative to continue correcting the shortcomings or raise objection to the refusal to grant protection title.
+After this, the foreign applicants can authorize an industrial property representative to continue correcting the shortcomings or raise an objection to the refusal to grant protection title.

 A trademark registration certificate issued to an applicant is valid for ten (10) years and can be renewed unlimited times, each time for ten (10) years.

-Therefore, a foreign applicant should note that after being granted a protection title, the procedures for reviewing the validity of the protection title should be carried out in accordance with Vietnam regulations to maintain the validity and to protect intellectual property rights of such trademark.
+Therefore, a foreign applicant should note that after being granted a protection title, the procedures for reviewing the validity of the protection title should be carried out in accordance with Vietnamese regulations to maintain the validity and to protect intellectual property rights of such trademark.
 This procedure also helps the owners of the trademark save time and costs of re-registration after the protection title has expired.